-Explore the enduring Cary family of Devon and the history that shaped their lands, loyalties, and legacy.
+Explore the enduring Cary family of Devon and how their story mirrors the county’s rich past.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.